ab-inbev-ze-company/ze-code-challenges/devops-cloud.md

 ## About the Challenge...

-Is all about scripting and the goal is to create a tool to retrieve information from AWS S3 buckets.
+This is all about scripting and the goal is to create a tool to retrieve information from AWS S3 buckets.

 Feel free to ask any question - we really want you to succeed and then, join us to help evolve our platform.